ksuarz/monary/doc/reference.rst

 ----------
 Integers
 ........
-The `BSON specification`_ only stores signed 32- and 64-bit integers.
+`BSON`_ only stores signed 32- and 64-bit integers.
 Specifying an unsigned integer or an integer size of 8- or 16-bits causes a cast.
 Casting a negative number to an unsigned integer or casting to a smaller integer size with overflow is implementation-defined, depending on the C compiler for your platform.

 Floating-point numbers can be cast to integers.
 In the case of overflow, the result is undefined.